etijskens/wetppr/docs/chapter-4.md

 | 500 (x10)  | 8616 $\mu$s (x100) | 57.0 $\mu$s (x10) | 115.2   |

 Clearly, the timings for the $O(N^2)$ algorithm increase quadratically, while those for the $O(N)$ algorithm increase only linearly and the speedups are substantial.
-The $O(N) algorithm for 500 atoms - a number that our researcher considered unattainable because it would take too long to compute - is still faster than the $O(N)$ algorithm.
+The $O(N)$ algorithm for 500 atoms - a number that our researcher considered unattainable because it would take too long to compute - is still faster than the $O(N)$ algorithm.

 !!!
 Tip